nyc-red-pandas-2017/suggestion-box-crud/README.md

 **Due:** 3:00pm

-Make sure to complete Release 1 before proceeding.
+Did you commit your changes?
+Are you working on a separate branch?
+Also make sure to complete Release 1 before proceeding.

 For this release, you'll be adding user authentication and linking a suggestion created to the creator.
 The user should now be able to track suggestions they post, however, the suggestion should still be displayed anonymously to other users.

 For this release, users should be able to